maplight/votersedge-voting-info/voting-info-new/states/ny/state-all-elections/en/ways-to-vote/how-get-absentee-ballot.md

 ---
 title: "How do I get an absentee ballot? "
 published: true
-weight: 10
+weight: 2
-section: ways-to-vote
+section: "ways-to-vote"
-priority: Minor
+priority: "Minor"
 ---

 Applications for absentee ballots are available to be picked up in person at your local [board of elections office](http://www.elections.ny.gov/CountyBoards.html).
 Alternatively, you can download a PDF version of the New York State Ballot Application Form in [English](http://www.elections.ny.gov/NYSBOE/download/voting/Absentee06152010.pdf) or [Spanish](http://www.elections.ny.gov/NYSBOE/download/voting/Absentee2012-Spanish.pdf) from the New York State Board of Elections.